Skip to content

 The best position for effective bladder and bowel emptying on a toilet is sitting with feet flat on the floor and ankles, knees and hips at no more than 90 degrees.
 When you sit on a toilet seat that is too high it will prevent you from emptying your bladder and bowel properly and this can lead to urine infection or constipation or problems with continence.
 We can advise about equipment solutions that may help you achieve a better position on the toilet.

 Raised toilet seats are usually 2″ 4″ or 6″ heights and some come with a lid.
-They fit your toilet in place of your original toilet seat, usually fixed in place with plastic brackets, no tools required.
-They are usually hard plastic with a hole that is smaller than your traditional toilet seat aperture.
-The small aperture is often a problem for men who sit and can make it difficult to clean yourself after using the toilet.
+They fit your toilet in place of your original toilet seat, usually fixed in place with plastic brackets – no tools required.
+They are usually hard plastic with a hole that may be smaller than your traditional toilet seat aperture.
+A small aperture is often a problem for men who sit and can make it difficult to clean yourself after using the toilet.
 Raised toilet seats will often be too high for effective bladder and bowel emptying.
-Our Therapists can show you the best of the raised toilet seats and alternatives to make your own toilet more accessible.
+Our Therapists can show you raised toilet seats and alternatives to make your own toilet more accessible.
 Some modern toilets are unusual shapes and it may be difficult to fit a raised toilet seat securely onto the toilet bowl.
-We are pleased to have the new Prima Lift toilet rise from Gordon Ellis which fits any shape toilet under your existing toilet seat to give a 2″ raise without changing the seat.
+We are pleased to have the Prima Lift toilet rise from Gordon Ellis which fits most shape toilets.
+It fits under your existing toilet seat, to give a 2″ raise without changing the seat.

 prima lift riser